 A brown dwarf is a failed star, which fell short of accumulating enough mass to ignite nuclear fusion in its heart.
 Vast numbers of brown dwarfs are thought to drift, as vagabonds, across interstellar space.
 Astronomers also expect to find them in orbit around stars, but observations from telescopes on the Earth are not finding this particular type of brown dwarf in their expected quantities.
 The paucity of brown dwarfs orbiting other stars has been dubbed 'The Brown Dwarf desert'.

 Gaia will detect tens of thousands of brown dwarfs, both drifting through space and in orbit around other stars, if they are there.
 The data is vital for astronomers to investigate how stars form, as the brown dwarfs represent the ones that did not make it.
 The more gas there is locked inside brown dwarfs, the less there is to make real stars.

 Asteroids and Solar System Discoveries

 Closer to home, there is currently great scientific and public interest in detecting our Solar System's inventory of asteroids and comets.
-Gaia will contribute to this search because of its unprecedented sensitivity to faint, moving objects.
+Gaia is contributing to this search because of its unprecedented sensitivity to faint, moving objects.
 It is expected that over the course of the mission the spacecraft will detect tens of thousands of minor planets, some known and some new discoveries.
 Some of them will be near-Earth objects (NEOs), others will live in the 'main-belt' of asteroids between Mars and Jupiter, yet more will be located in the icy realms of the outer Solar System known as the Kuiper Belt.

 During Gaia's five-year lifetime, calculations suggest that the spacecraft will detect some 100 000 exploding stars (supernovae) in distant galaxies, before they reach their maximum brightness.
 This will provide an early warning system for astronomers on Earth who wish to study them and use them to gauge distances to the host galaxies.

 It is essential to observe such supernovae as they are still climbing in brightness.
 This is because the peak brightness they reach is the essential measurement for calculating their distance.
-Far out in space, Gaia will be in a prime location to make such observations.
+Far out in space, Gaia is in a prime location to make such observations.

 Testing Einstein's General Relativity